UMD-ARLIS/Graph-Benchmarking-Project/README.md

       brew install --cask visual-studio-code

-note that specifying --case indicates to homebrew that this will be a standalone app, usually with a GUI.
+note that specifying --cask indicates to homebrew that this will be a standalone app, usually with a GUI.

 Once installed you can launch VSCODE from the command line with: